PotatoBaron89/T1A3_Terminal_App/README.md

 ### Installation

 You can run this application by cloning this Git Repo.
 Then, dependencies will need to be installed, which can be done by using `bundle install`.

+A simpler way is to run the `run.sh` script found in `./bin` which will handle this for you.

+`run.sh` will lead you through a set of options allowing you to set up the application to your needs.

+N.B.
+Crashes are likely if you are **not** in WSL.

 ### How to use the app